-Congratulations to the nine outstanding recipients of the 2013 Joan Donaldson Scholarship and the Weather Centre scholarship winner.
+Congratulations to the eight outstanding recipients of the 2014 Joan Donaldson Scholarship and the Weather Centre scholarship winner.
 You can also find out about past recipients.

 Sachi Wickramasinghe, Sarah Petz, John Paul Tasker, Sima Sahar Zerehi, Garrett Hinchey, Salima Punjani, Leah Balass, and Kaitlyn McGrath

 - Kaitlyn McGrath

 - Leah Balass

 - Sachi Wickramasinghe